artemlevinh/Adcanced-Machine-Learning-Models-Applied-to-COVID-Diagnosing/README.md

 ## Project Overview

+The project uses the COVID-19 Radiography Database [1] as it's dataset.
+It has a total of 15153 Chest X-Rays (CXRs) belonging to 3 different classes (COVID-19,  Normal and Viral Pneumonia).

 The project focuses on the following key components:

-1. **Data Collection**: Gathering a diverse and representative dataset of medical images, including chest X-rays and CT scans, from confirmed COVID-19 cases as well as non-COVID-19 cases (e.g., pneumonia, normal).
+1. (**Data Collection & Expoloration**)[https://github.com/artemlevinh/Adcanced-Machine-Learning-Models-Applied-to-COVID-Diagnosing/blob/main/Data%20Analysis%20Pipeline.ipynb]: Gathering a diverse and representative dataset of medical images, including chest X-rays and CT scans, from confirmed COVID-19 cases as well as non-COVID-19 cases (e.g., pneumonia, normal).

 2. **Data Preprocessing**: Preprocessing the medical images to ensure they are standardized and suitable for input into machine learning models.
 This includes tasks such as resizing, normalization, and augmentation.